wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 upgrade your bios to 1.28,could be download in HUAWEI's official page

-1. Format a usb memory to fat32
+1.Format a usb memory to fat32

 2.create a new floder named "EFI" at root